eniac/paella/sosp23_artifact/setup/README.md

 4. Run `./install_triton_client.sh` to install the Triton client.

-*Either `source ~/.bash_profile` or logout and then log back in to ensure that the environment variables are set.*
+*After running all scripts, either `source ~/.bash_profile` or logout and then log back in to ensure that the environment variables are set.*

 ## Reset